 Playstyle: Stationary Caster

-How it works: You hold down the button to release a stream of fire.
-The longer you hold it, the wider the flame gets.
+How it works: Hold down the button to release a stream of fire.
+The longer you hold, the wider the flame gets.
 If you move, the flame resets to its smallest size.

 Advice: Focus on “Turn Rate” or cast speed.
-Enemies will try to run behind you, and if you turn too slow, you cannot hit them.
+Enemies will try to run behind you, and if you turn too slowly, you can’t hit them.

 - + looks very cool visually